mxkuznetsov/sortable-table/README.md

 # Take-home Exercise: Sortable Table

-👋 Hello!
-Thanks so much for taking part in our interview process!
-We know that it takes time and effort away from other things, and we appreciate it.

-We set this exercise up for a couple of reasons that we hope resonate with you:
-1. We think that a 1-hour window into coding a single problem is only going to provide us with a narrow view of your skills; and we get it – the extra pressure of trying to solve some gotcha-type of question doesn't do anyone justice, either
-2. We want to mimic an experience as close as possible to what you'd be doing on a day-to-day basis as a Frontend Engineer here at  – reading through requirements, debating different approaches and putting up a PR for review 🙌

-This question is scoped down to what we think can be tackled in 4 hours or less, but otherwise, the requirements listed below, the designs provided alongside those and the process is very similar to what you could expect from working at .

-This exercise is very important in assessing your technical fit, so make sure you're happy with the result and that it reflects your skills.
-Your submission should be something you would be proud to submit on the job.
-Please commit your changes to a new branch in this repo, and once you're happy with the result, create a pull request with a description of your changes.

-**When you're done, please email your recruiter a link to your PR.**

-Your changes will be graded based on adherence to product and design requirements, performance, browser support, code readability and organization, error handling, lack of defects, and documentation.
-We'll get back to you within a week of your submission with the outcome.
-Please note that we will not provide you with detailed feedback on the exercise.

 **We've provided some code to get you started, though there are a few bugs in there that you'll have to deal with first.** Let us know if you have any questions.
 Good luck! 🍀

 For reference, we use the following tech stack for this exercise: